MØNA2506 – Mass Media in the Middle East

 The teaching will be focused on Arabic language media, but alternative readings may be arranged for students interested in Persian or Turkish-language media.

-- Learn about important media issues and trends in the Middle East.
+- learned about important media issues and trends in the Middle East

-- Evaluate the role media play in Middle Eastern culture and politics, in relation to specific historical events.
+- evaluated the role media play in Middle Eastern culture and politics, in relation to specific historical events

-- Be familiarized with a growing and diverse body of literature and scholarship and a variety of approaches to studying Arab media.
+- familiarized yourself with a growing and diverse body of literature and scholarship and a variety of approaches to studying Arab media

-- Read/watch and analyse examples of media content from the Arabic mediascape in Arabic or in translation.
+- read, watched and analysed examples of media content from the Arabic mediascape in Arabic or in translation

-- Address open questions related to the mass media and Middle East, such as questions of access, gender, censorship, cultural and political change.
+- addressed open questions related to the mass media and Middle East, such as questions of access, gender, censorship, cultural and political change.